SophiaRowland/Portfolio/README.md

 # Portfolio
 [Sophia Rowland](https://www.linkedin.com/in/sophia-rowland/) is currently the Product Manager of SAS Model Manager.
 Previously, Sophia was a Systems Engineer at SAS on a team that focuses on Data Science applications for the Financial Services industry.
 Sophia is an alumnus of both UNC-Chapel Hill and Duke.
 At UNC-Chapel Hill, Sophia double majored in Computer Science and Psychology.
 At Duke, Sophia attended the Fuqua School of Business and completed a Master of Science in Quantitative Management: Business Analytics.
 After work, Sophia can be found reading, hiking, and baking.
 Below, you can find a variety of Sophia's past writings and notebooks.

+## Open Data Science
+1. [ModelOps, MLOps, and Finding Value in Analytics](https://opendatascience.com/modelops-mlops-and-finding-value-in-analytics/) - Data scientists want to make an impact.
+But despite all their work and analytical investments, there is still a gap between finding insights and using insights.
+Enter MLOps and ModelOps.

 ## The SAS Data Science Blog
 1. [An Easy Button for Data Science](https://blogs.sas.com/content/subconsciousmusings/2019/10/23/data-science-easy-button/) - Do you ever wish there was an easy button on data science?
 Do you ever think to yourself, "I want a solution that could examine the importance of missing variables, create new features, and build models with the best possible performance?"
 I am still looking for that easy button.
 However, the Data Science Pilot Action Set comes pretty close.
 2. [Everything But the Kitchen Sink Feature Generation](https://blogs.sas.com/content/subconsciousmusings/2019/11/06/kitchen-sink-feature-generation/) -  Using the featureMachine action, we were able to create many new features and using the selectFeatures action, we narrowed our features down into a usable number.